MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 #### Identify and review potentials sources of conflict

 The key to avoiding policy conflicts is to understand if existing policies targeted at the same set of users or devices contain the same settings.
-If a new policy has overlapping settings that are targeted to the same users or devices, exclude those users or devices from existing policies or remove any of the overlapping settings.
+If a new policy has settings that overlap with existing ones for the same users or devices, either exclude those users or devices from the old policies or remove the overlapping settings.

 You can exclude groups of devices or users using the "exclude group" option or by excluding devices using [filters](/mem/intune/fundamentals/filters).